 This FS report has been prepared in accordance with the "Integrated FS/Corrective Measures Study" outline prescribed in Appendix D of the FFA for the PGDP (EPA 1998).
 As such, this FS report is considered to be a primary document.
 Primary documents may be described generally as those documents that the DOE is required to issue to the EPA and the Kentucky Department for Environmental Protection (KDEP) to fulfill the obligations of the FFA (EPA 1998).
 All subsections contained in the referenced outline have been included for completeness.
-Where specific sections of this outline, as appropriate, and have been included to provide clarity and enhance the organization of the document.
+Where specific sections of this outline do not apply, the text of the document provides clarification.
+Subsections have been added to the outline, as appropriate, and have been included to provide clarity and enhance the organization of the document.